 Log onto the extra one.
 All the following steps need to be done from the “spare” account.

 Firstly, open File Explorer and ensure both the hidden files and folders and the protected operating system files are viewable.
 If you cannot see them, go to View > Options > View and make the necessary adjustments.

 Next, navigate to C:\Users\[Corrupted Username] and select all the files except Ntuser.dat, Ntuser.dat.log, and Ntuser.ini.
 Copy the files and paste them into C:\Users\[New Username].

 Finally, log off and sign into your new account.
 Once you’ve verified everything is working, you can delete the spare account and the corrupted account.

-In the case of the latter, type DISM /Online /Cleanup-Image /RestoreHealth and press Enter.
+In the case of the last, type DISM /Online /Cleanup-Image /RestoreHealth and press Enter.
 PowerShell will re-download any corrupted files.
 It could take a long time, so be patient.

-Have you recently installed any new Windows apps from the Windows Store or downloaded any new software?
-It could be the culprit.
-Similarly, an automated program update could have caused the issue.
+Have you recently installed any new apps and software?
+It could be the reason that left click is not working.
+Similarly, a program update might have caused the issue.

 Right-click on the Start menu and open Programs and Features.
 Delete any apps that you’ve recently installed, any apps that have recently received automatic updates, and any apps you no longer use.
 Restart your machine and see if the problem is solved.

 In a comparable vein, lots of users have pointed to errant drivers causing the problem.
 The most common culprit appears to be printer drivers.